 Resin Fiber Discs: Abrasive Spotlight

 Resin fiber discs are flat discs used for heavy grinding and weld removal.
 Resin fiber discs consist of a stiff fiberboard backing coated with single layers of resin and abrasive.
-ARC’s resin fiber discs have grinding aids in both the AO and ZA products.
+ARC’s resin fiber discs have exceptional grinding aids for a more agile cut.
 This grinding aid helps performance and keeps the disc cool during grinding.
 The resin fiber discs have an arbor hole to allow them to be attached to a back-up pad for better usage.

 Resin Fiber Disc Performance